Configure DNS so that you can use your org's domains to publish Banyan services

 Error occured while registering domain: example.com for orgID: 1234-abcd

-This is typically because your DNS is not configured correctly, so the domain you are trying to register does not resolve to a Banyan Access Tier.
-The ACME protocol that’s used to procure Let’s Encrypt certificates uses domain validation so DNS needs to configured correctly for Banyan to manages issuance, renewal, and revocation.
+This is typically due to your DNS not being correctly configured.
+As a result, the domain you’re trying to register doesn’t resolve to a Banyan Access Tier.
+The ACME protocol that’s used to procure Let’s Encrypt certificates uses domain validation, so DNS needs to be configured correctly for Banyan to manage issuance, renewal, and revocation.

 nslookup command (or an alternative such as

 host) to check how your DNS records resolve.
-Once you configure your DNS so that your Registered Domains points to the applicable Access Tier domain registration will succeed.
+Once you configure your DNS so that your registered domain points to the right Access Tier domain, registration should succeed.